 - Total invoice amount – The new total invoice amount for the current invoice.

 Invoices are consolidated each month, based on the consolidation day that you specify for each vendor or customer.
-This consolidation day determines the day and period for which invoices are consolidated, and the date that payment is due.]]>
+With Consolidated Accounting Services, this consolidation day determines the day and period for which invoices are consolidated, and the date that payment is due.
+You can make the most of such capabilities to clear payments as and when required and ensure robust accounting.